 Chelsea is and has been home to some of the world’s best and most famous players.
 Currently with a first team squad of 25, excluding Academy players, they have one of the most talented squads in the Premier League.
 Chelsea have also developed a reputation for loaning a huge number of players out to other clubs, the number of Chelsea players on loan currently stands at 28.

-The current Chelsea player of the year is Willian, who halted Eden Hazard’s run of consecutive player of the year awards.
+The current Chelsea player of the year is N'Golo Kante, with Reece James awarded Academy Player of the Season.

 The Chelsea players wages is amongst the highest in the Premier League as well, with an estimated annual wage bill of around £200 million.